BunchieFarms/bShop/README.md

-# README
+# README for bShop

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+This is the Readme for bShop.
+Not much to see here, it is a web app that probably doesn't need to be a web app but I want to learn Rails so it will be a web app.

-* Database creation
+* Social Classifieds

+Are you sick and damn tired of going on your favorite classifieds website and the idiot poster gave almost no details on the item, no contact information, and one blurry photo?
+Now you can...

+* Call them out in public!

-* Database initialization
+* Ask questions!

+* Don't ask stupid questions, I'll ban your ass!

-* How to run the test suite
+* Coming soon to the third page of Google search results!

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...